Dr. Doherty is a Senior Research Scientist at the Joint Institute for the Study of the

 08/07-present JOINT INSTITUTE FOR THE STUDY OF THE ATMOSPHERE AND OCEAN (JISAO) Seattle, WA

 Sr. Research Scientist.
-Primarily studying black carbon and impacts of black carbon and other light-absorbing particles on snow albedo.
+Primarily studying black carbon-containing aerosols and their impact on climate.

 03/03-02/12 NOAA Pacific Marine Environmental Lab (NOAA-PMEL) Seattle, WA